RuinedSnowyDay/portfolio-atrofimov/assignments/assignment1.md

 # Assignment 1
 ## Domains
-+ **Mental health and well-being for students in the age of social media and AI**.
++ **Mental health and well-being in the age of social media and AI**.
   Overreliance on social media, parasocial relationships, as well as atomization of social groups due to strong political and ideological polarization have made it hard to maintain a healthy and reliable support network, especially for young people, who additionally have to endure both academic and employment pressures.
 The problem is exacerbated for students, because their circles are frequently limited to their peers, who are often in the same situation.
-Therapy should be a solution to this, but there are several barriers, such as cost, inconvenience, long waiting times, and, as in my personal experience, the fear of making a leap of faith and trying it for the first time.
+Therapy should be a solution to this, but there exist several barriers to starting it.
 + **Direction in studying and learning**.
 I and many other students find it interesting to learn about new topics, this is natural and good, but it is usally hard to find a good starting point, decide what's the final goal of learning about something, build